simonhaenisch/prettier-plugin-organize-imports/readme.md

 If something doesn't work, you can try to prefix your command with `DEBUG=true` which will enable this plugin to print some logs.

+## Rationale/Disclaimer

+This plugin acts outside of [Prettier's scope](https://prettier.io/docs/en/rationale#what-prettier-is-_not_-concerned-about) because _"Prettier only prints code.
+It does not transform it."_, and technically sorting is a code transformation because it changes the AST (this plugin even removes code, i. e. unused imports).
+In my opinion however, the import statements are not _really_ part of the code, they are merely directives that instruct the module system where to find the code (only true as long as your imports are side-effects free regarding the global scope, i. e. import order doesn't matter), comparable with `using` directives in C# or `#include` preprocessing directives in C. Therefore the practical benefits outweigh sticking with the philosophy in this case.

 ## Changelog

 Version `2.3.4` fixes an issue with Vue 2 files.